 Recorded live music sessions available for anyone to enjoy include:

 Summer garden gigs at Redwoods featuring Sal Tonge and Hannah & Brian.

 Our Songs for You participants are being invited to take part in Ring and Sing in lieu of our usual face-to-face singing sessions for those living well with dementia in Shropshire and Staffordshire.
 They are being contacted by telephone for a chat and a song!

 This walking trail around the grounds of St George's Hospital has been developed by Arts for Health.
 Signage is due to be installed soon and a route of the map is available now available here.

 Copies of poems and stories popular with in our usual face-to-face inpatient reading for wellbeing sessions have been delivered to key ward staff at St George's and Redwoods.

 Weekly remotely delivered reading sessions are taking place for service users on Bromley Ward.

 Arts Activity Sheets

 Please find below some arts activities for you to try in downloadable PDF format.
-Debbie Todd from Protean Art in Stafford who usually runs our Thursday art group on Brocton and Chebsey Wards has created some of these and the mental health arts charity Hospital Rooms have very kindly allowed us to share some of their resources here with you.
-We plan to add more to these in due course.
+Debbie Todd from Protean Art in Stafford who usually runs our Thursday art group on Brocton and Chebsey Wards has created some of these and there are tutorial videos to go with them which you can find here.
+The mental health arts charity Hospital Rooms have also very kindly allowed us to share some of their resources with you.

 External Arts Projects